ZerothAngel/zPermissions/doc/tables.md

 If, for whatever reason, you cannot set up bukkit.yml to assign one database per plugin, you can choose to customize the names of zPermissions' tables instead.
 Doing so will help avoid table name collisions.

-zPermissions has 5 tables.
+zPermissions has 6 tables.
 The tables and their default names are:

+*   `ToHSchemaVersion` &mdash; zperms\_schema_version
 *   `Entry` &mdash; entries
 *   `Membership` &mdash; memberships
 *   `PermissionEntity` &mdash; entities